 The proteins created by these genes play a large role in cell structures called cilia.
 Cilia are microscopic hair-like structures that stick out from the surface of a cell and are responsible for transmitting information between cells.
 Cilia are essential for sensory input, since retinal photoreceptors have a cilium connecting outer and inner segments of the cell and there are also cilia in the inner hearing, but are also important for the structure and function of the cells in the kidneys.

 Mutations in one of the above referred genes can lead to problems with the function of cilia, causing disruption of important signaling within cells.
-Therefore, the damaged cilia are responsible for Senior Løken syndrome, which is considered as a “ciliopathy “, a heterogeneous group of genetic disorders that occur due to primary ciliary dysfunction, affecting many parts of the body, including the kidney, eye, liver and brain.
-However, it is still unclear how they specifically lead to Leber congenital amaurosis and nephronophthisis.
+Therefore, the damaged cilia are responsible for Senior Løken syndrome, which is considered as a “ciliopathy “, a heterogeneous group of genetic disorders which affect to 1% of all the rare disease patients and occur due to primary ciliary dysfunction, affecting many parts of the body, including the kidney, eye, liver and brain.
+However, it is still unclear how they specifically lead to Leber congenital amaurosis and nephronophthisis, and some overlapping between phenotypes caused by the large group of genes involved in ciliopathies can occur.
 Other ciliopathies are Bardet Biedl syndrome, Joubert syndrome, Laurence Moon syndrome, McKusick Kaufman syndrome and Biemond syndrome, among others.

 Senior Løken syndrome is a very rare disorder affects males and females in equal numbers.
 It is estimated that the prevalence is 1/1 million people worldwide.
-There have been over one hundred and fifty cases of this disorder reported in the medical literature.
+Only a few families with the condition have been described in the medical literature.

 Senior Løken syndrome can be diagnosed through genetic testing and clinical examinations.
 A complete kidney and ophthalmologic evaluations should be performed, as well as the recommendation of hepatic and neurological exams.
 Genetic diagnosis will require the mutation screening of the 10 genes; given that the most common mutation is the deletion of NPHP1 gene the genetic testing should include a method able to detect deletions in that gene.